-If you want to log in as root to your cloud cluster machines, you need the SSH key.
+If you want to log in as ubuntu (root) to your cloud cluster machines, you need the root SSH key.
 Cluster machines have no password, so you use a key to log in using SSH.
-Cloud Center also provides a nonroot user access key file, which is unique to each cluster.
+Cloud Center also provides a clouduser (nonroot) user access key file, which is unique to each cluster.
 For details on the user access key file, see Download SSH Key Identity File.

 If you have existing keys, select from the keys for the specified region of your AWS account, or create a new key.
 Otherwise, Cloud Center uses the previously selected key or the first key listed alphabetically in the AWS account.

 |Operating System Image (AMI)||If you have created a custom AMI, you can select it.
 See Create a Custom Amazon Machine Image (AMI).|